 “Point of compliance” means the point or points where cleanup levels established in accordance with WAC 173-340-720 through 173-340-760 must be attained.
 This term includes both standard and conditional points of compliance.
 A conditional point of compliance for particular environmental media is only available as provided in WAC 173-340-720 through 173-340-760.

 “Polychlorinated biphenyls” or “PCB mixtures” means those aromatic compounds containing two benzene nuclei with two or more substituted chlorine atoms.
-For the purposes of this chapter, PCB includes those congeners which are identified using the appropriate analytical methods specified by Ecology under WAC 173-340-830.
+For the purposes of this chapter, PCB includes those congeners which are identified using the appropriate analytical methods specified by ecology under WAC 173-340-830.

 “Polycyclic aromatic hydrocarbons” or “PAH” means those hydrocarbon molecules composed of two or more fused benzene rings.
-For the purpose of this chapter, PAH includes those compounds which are identified and quantified using the appropriate analytical methods specified by Ecology under WAC 173-340-830.
+For the purpose of this chapter, PAH includes those compounds which are identified and quantified using the appropriate analytical methods specified by ecology under WAC 173-340-830.
 The specific compounds generally included are acenaphthene, acenaphthylene, fluorene, naphthalene, anthracene, fluoranthene, phenanthrene, benzo[a]anthracene, benzo[b]fluoranthene, benzo[k]fluoranthene, pyrene, chrysene, benzo[a]pyrene, dibenzo[a,h]anthracene, indeno[1,2,3-cd]pyrene, and benzo[ghi]perylene.

-“Potentially liable person” means any person who Ecology finds, based on credible evidence, to be liable under RCW 70A.305.040.
+“Potentially liable person” means any person who ecology finds, based on credible evidence, to be liable under RCW 70A.305.040.

 “Practicable” means capable of being designed, constructed, and implemented in a reliable and effective manner including consideration of cost.
 An alternative is not practicable if its incremental costs are disproportionate to its incremental degree of benefits, compared to another alternative.
 Whether a cleanup action uses permanent solutions to the maximum extent practicable is determined using the procedures in WAC 173-340-360(6).

-“Practical quantitation limit” or “PQL” means the lowest concentration that can be reliably measured within specified limits of precision, accuracy, representativeness, completeness, and comparability during routine laboratory operating conditions, using Ecology approved methods.
+“Practical quantitation limit” or “PQL” means the lowest concentration that can be reliably measured within specified limits of precision, accuracy, representativeness, completeness, and comparability during routine laboratory operating conditions, using ecology approved methods.

 “Probabilistic risk assessment” means a mathematical technique for assessing the variability and uncertainty in risk calculations.
 This is done by using distributions for model input parameters, rather than point values, where sufficient data exists to justify the distribution.
 These distributions are then used to compute various simulations using tools such as Monte Carlo analysis to examine the probability that a given outcome will result (such as a level of risk being exceeded).
 When using probabilistic techniques under this chapter for human health risk assessment, distributions may not be used to represent dose response relationships (reference dose, reference concentration, cancer potency factor).